benlloyd50/Vox_Design_Documents/software_requirements.md

   1. Select event
   2. Click to delete
   3. Confirm deletion
-- Postcondition: Event is deleted from calender
+- Postcondition: Event is deleted from calendar
 - Requirements: To update all users invited to event
-- User Interface: Home page screen
+- Interface Requirements: Home page screen

 ### 3.9 Set preferences/settings
 - Actors: User and Server Admin